 - Don’t go outside in icy conditions.
 If you must go out, plan ahead by having someone walk with you, treat the conditions with anti-icing materials, or have your walkways shoveled.

 Things to consider

 - Broken bones.
 Our bones become more brittle as we age.
-Broken bones take longer to heal as we age, keeping you restricted to bed or a wheelchair.
-Other breaks, such as hip fractures in the elderly, have been linked to death in as soon as 6 months after the fall.
+Broken bones take longer to heal as we age.
+Other breaks, such as hip fractures in the elderly, have been linked to health decline.
+This health decline can result in death in as soon as 6 months after the fall.
 Additionally, you lose your ability to be independent when you can’t walk.

 - Traumatic brain injury (TBI).
 This is a serious injury to your brain.
-It can happen if a fall causes you to hit your head (hard) on an object or on the floor.
+It can happen if you fall and hit your head (hard) on an object or on the floor.

 - Cognitive decline.
 Alzheimer’s disease and other conditions that affect a person’s cognitive ability can increase the risk of falls.